 As a result of this rule making, all persons' HTO status will be determined according to the same rules, rather than having different requirements for persons whose convictions were reported before and after the effective date of 2005 Wis.
 Act 25.
-Drivers whose licenses may be reinstated after reassessment will be required to post proof of financial responsibility for the future as their driver record requires, without consideration of the reassessed and withdrawn habitual traffic offender revocation.
 The Department believes this will be fairer to all individuals affected by the HTO law.

 This rule making also makes clear that the Department will continue to count all major violations as minor violations, regardless of whether the violations are for violations of statutes outside Ch.
 346. Thus, great bodily harm and homicide by intoxicated use of a vehicle, violations of ss.
-940.25 and 940.09, Stats., will be counted as both major and minor offenses under Ch.
-Trans 103.
+940.25 and 940.09, Stats., will be counted as both major and minor offenses under this rule making.